top of page

 Original-WW2-US-Army-Officer-101st-Airbo

-Above left - Another common and good looking patch to have on the previous unit is the 1st Allied Airborne patch.
-The PWings are off centre which is a little weird.
-Another thing to note is the weird way the Netherlands shoulder cord is attached to the pocket, weirdly it is done the same way on the jacket on the right.
+Above left - Another common and good-looking patch to use as the previous unit is the 1st Allied Airborne patch.
+The Parachute Wings are off center on this jacket which is a little weird.
+Another thing to note is the strange way the Netherlands shoulder cord is attached to the pocket.
+Oddly it is done the same way on the jacket on the right.

 Above right - Again another nice patch to wear could be the red Airborne patch.
-As well as having the Netherlands cord worn in an unusual way the cords for France are worn sort of over the arm.
-Although a bit of a mess, an important thing to note here is that this is an officers IKE jacket!
-Even the officers had no idea what they were doing with these cords.
-As there is no PWings on the jacket, the CIB has been placed above the medal bars.
+As well as having the Netherlands cord worn in an unusual way, the cords for France are worn over the sleeve.
+Although a bit of a mess, an important thing to note here is that this is an officers Ike Jacket!
+Even the officers had no idea what they were supposed to do with these cords.
+As the Parachute Wings are not on this jacket, the CIB has correctly been placed above the medal bars.

 s-l1600.jpg

-Despite being a weird layout with the PWings on the pocket flap and the CIB over the medal bars, the really odd thing to note is the patches.
+Despite being a weird layout with the Parachute Wings on the pocket flap and the CIB over the medal bars, this jacket carries some really odd patches.
 The current unit is 17th Infantry with Airborne tab; the previous unit was the 17th Infantry with no Airborne tab?
-Was it a separate tab and it was lost, did he just not want to add it to the jacket for some reason?
-So possibly wearing another 101st patch on the other-side could also be an option!
+Was it a separate tab that was lost?
+Did he just not want to add it to the jacket for some reason?
+Given this example, possibly wearing another 101st patch on the right shoulder could also be an option!

 DSC_0008.jpg